Pythm/ad-ElectricalManagement/README.md

     - mobile_app_yourotherphone
 ```

-### Weather sensors
+### Weather Sensors
-The app relies on outside temperature to log and calculate electricity usage.
-If no sensors is defined with `outside_temperature`, the app will try to retrieve data from [Met.no](https://www.home-assistant.io/integrations/met/) integration.
-Climate entities sets heating based on outside temperature.
+The app relies on the outside temperature to log and calculate electricity usage.
+If no `outside_temperature` sensor is defined, the app will attempt to retrieve data from the [Met.no](https://www.home-assistant.io/integrations/met/) integration.
+Climate entities set heating based on the outside temperature.

 In addition, you can configure rain and anemometer sensors.
-These are used by climate entities where you can define a rain amount and a wind amount to increase heating by 1 degree.
+These are used by climate entities where you can define a rain amount and wind speed to increase heating by 1 degree.

 ```yaml
   outside_temperature: sensor.netatmo_out_temperature